Poisoning is most likely to happen to children age 1 to 4 years.

 Keep all remote controls and spare or used batteries out of your child's sight and reach.

-Make sure all battery compartments on toys and other items are secure and can’t be opened by your child.
+Make sure all battery compartments on toys and other items are secure and cannot be opened by your child.

-Button batteries are small circular-shaped batteries.
+Button batteries are small batteries that look a bit like coins.
 They are found in toys, remote controls, calculators and small electronic devices.

 They are a choking risk for your child.
-If your child does swallow a button battery it could seriously burn their insides.
+If your child swallows a button battery it could seriously burn their insides.

 All types pose a risk, but lithium button batteries are the most dangerous.
 Lithium batteries react with saliva so that they leak corrosive chemicals.

-Be extra careful with things that don't have locked battery compartments.
+Be extra careful with things that do not have locked battery compartments.
 These include musical greeting cards, flameless candles and remote controls.

 Carbon monoxide is produced when any fuel is burned.
 This includes oil, coal, wood, gas and turf.

-Carbon monoxide poisoning can occur from the following:
+Carbon monoxide poisoning can happen from the following:

 - faulty, damaged or badly installed heating appliances